 A New Approach to Learning Compliance in Higher Education

-The university set out to update their compliance certifications and create a new way to learn.
+The university set out to update its compliance certifications and create a new way to learn by implementing a customizable, cloud-based learning management system with robust features for course development, knowledge tracking, and scalable eLearning.

 Clemson University was established to fulfill their founder’s vision of “a high seminary of learning” to develop “the material resources of the State” for the people of South Carolina.